tasmota/docs/docs/Rules.md

 ### Processing JSON received from (Software)SerialBridge

-When using SerialBridge _(or SoftwareSerialBrigde)_, the received string will be published to Rules as SerialReceived _(or SSerialReceived)_.
+When using SerialBridge _(or SoftwareSerialBridge)_, the received string will be published to Rules as SerialReceived _(or SSerialReceived)_.
 If the string starts with a `{` then Tasmota will parse the string as a JSON and make the different keys available for Rules.
 For example with the following string `{"DeviceID":"TM182","Temp":25.3,"Hum":50}`, it is possible to use any of the keys in the trigger.
 ```
 rule1